Frequently asked questions

-Yes, if you have worked at Imperial for two years or more, you will be entitled to a statutory redundancy payment.
+Yes, if you have worked at Imperial for two years or more continuously, you will be entitled to a statutory redundancy payment.
+Your continuous service may be made up of service in one job or a number of jobs.
 You can use the Government's redundancy calculator to work out how much you might be entitled to.
 The payment will be made to you tax free (up to £30,000) normally with your final salary payment or within 14 days of your end date at the latest.
 Your HR contact will work out and tell you your entitlement anyway.

 Am I entitled to a redundancy payment if I only work a few hours a week?

 It does not matter how many hours a week you work.
 If you have worked for the College for a continuous period of two years or more, you are entitled to a redundancy payment.
 If your weekly pay is less than the current weekly limit for statutory redundancy pay per week, then your redundancy payment will be based on your actual weekly pay.